gliese1337/planecrash-baseline/GRAMMAR.md

 Vowel-initial roots and affixes may trigger resyllabification based on the maximum-onset principle when they occur after consonants in the same morphological word.
 Across word boundaries, a glottal stop is inserted to occupy the onset consonant position.
 When vowel-initial words occur after voiceless codas, this glottal stop merges with the preceding consonant to produce a phonetic ejective.
 This process is entirely predictable from the positions of word boundaries, indicated with a space in both the Baseline orthography and the romanization.
 Vowel-initial morphemes do not occur in the "basic" vocabulary, for which is it guaranteed that any sequence of phonemes have a unique interpretation, and thus resyllabification cannot be allowed.

+True double consonants are represented in the romanization with a hyphen ⟨-⟩, to make it clear that there are two separate consonants rather than a single onset consonant written doubled for aesthetic / Anglicization reasons, except in the case of /aj.j/ sequences, which are written as ⟨aiy⟩.

 Sonorant consonants (⟨r⟩, ⟨y⟩, ⟨l⟩) trigger the insertion of an extra-syllabic glottal stop when they occur doubled, just like hiatus vowels do.
-This represented in the romanization with a hyphen ⟨-⟩, to make it clear that there are two separate consonants rather than a single onset consonant written doubled for aesthetic reasons, except in the case of /aj.j/ sequences, which are written as ⟨aiy⟩.

 Pairs of homorganic fricatives similarly trigger insertion of an epenthetic glottal stop, which is realized as ejectivization when the first fricative is voiceless.